 " That sounds good," said Nagg," unless..."

 "Well, maybe there's a good reason why the halfmen don't come here.
-Maybe there's some horribly dangerous.
+Maybe there's something horribly dangerous.
 I don't know what would be horribly dangerous to a halfman but not apparently worry a wormtail though..."